Contents: Removal ↡ Installation ↡

 4. Loosen the union nut securing the high pressure fuel line to the top of the fuel injector.

-5. Loosen the union nut securing the high pressure fuel line to the top of the high pressure fuel pump.
-Unscrew the union nuts and remove the high pressure pipe.
-Protect the nozzles and high-pressure piping from dirt.
+5. Loosen the union nut securing the high-pressure fuel line to the top of the high-pressure fuel pump.
+Unscrew the union nuts and remove the high-pressure line.
+Protect the injectors and the high-pressure line from dirt.

-6. Unscrew the nozzle and remove it from its socket in the cylinder head.
+6. Unscrew the injector and remove it from its socket in the cylinder head.

-7. Remove the gasket from the fuel injector, marking its location.
+7. Remove the gasket from the fuel injector, noting its location.

 Installation

-1. Install a new gasket in the cylinder head.
-Screw in the fuel injector and tighten it to the required torque.
+1. Install a new gasket into the cylinder head.
+Screw in the fuel injector and tighten it to the specified torque.

 2. Install the high pressure pipes and secure them with union nuts, tightening them to the required torque.

-3. Connect the fuel return pipe to the fuel injector and secure it with a clamp.
+3. Connect the fuel return line to the fuel injector and secure it with a clamp.

-4. Connect the ground wire to the battery and check engine operation.
+4. Connect the ground wire to the battery and check the engine operation.